bradd123/UdacityNanoDegree/P7 Design an A:B Test/Final_report.md

 ### Duration vs. Exposure

 In all of these three evaluation metrics retention has most number of pageviews.
 If we divert our 100% traffic and 400,000 pageviews per day, then it will take approx. 119 days.
 Thats appro.
 4 months.
 This is not feasible.
 After removing the retention, the required pageviews will be 685,325.
-If we divert 50% traffic, it will take approx. 35 days.
+If we divert 100% traffic, it will take approx. 18 days.

-A 119 day experiment with 100% diversion is potential risk for Udacity since it look longer and it may increase the number of frustrated students, lower conversion and retention and importantly inefficient use of coaching resources.
-In that time we could do other experiments.
-If the experiment took less time, it wouldn't be that much risk.
-The worst that could happen is drop in enrollments.
-Since it took less time, the effect would be less.
+Since we are not dealing with any sensitive data and have no potential risks, we could divert 100% traffic to the experiment.
+But I would not advice diverting all traffic.
+Because there is always a chance that data collected over a short period of time is influenced by specific events.
+This is why collecting data over a longer period of time helps get a sense of the differences between week days/weekends, different weeks, or even months.
+We also should keep in mind how many other experiments are running, to decide the fraction of traffic.
+If we divert 50% traffic, it would take approx. 35 days.
+The only potential problem that we would have is drop in enrollments.
+Since we are not expecting a big drop in enrollments, because of our new feature and the duration is 35 days, we can take this risk.
+So considering all above points, I would choose to divert 50% traffic, which will take 35 days to complete the experiment.

 ## Experiment analysis